5 Sharing Teaching Practice

 5.1.2 Commenting on current issues

-When issues arise in higher education that relate to your expertise, share your perspective.
+When issues come up in higher education that relate to your expertise, say something about them.

 5.2 Sharing Open Educational Resources

-If you create teaching materials, making them openly available extends their impact beyond your own institution.
-Many educators create similar resources in isolation.
-Across institutions, countless hours are spent developing introductory lectures, assessment rubrics, and practical guides that already exist elsewhere.
-Open educational resources address this inefficiency.
+If you create teaching materials, making them openly available means they can be used beyond your own institution.
+Many educators create similar resources in isolation, and across institutions people spend enormous amounts of time developing introductory lectures, assessment rubrics, and practical guides that already exist elsewhere.
+Open educational resources can break this cycle.

 There are also personal benefits.
-Your expertise becomes visible beyond your institution, you may receive feedback that improves your resources, and you create documented evidence of impact.
+Your expertise becomes visible beyond your institution and you may receive feedback that improves your resources.
+You also create documented evidence of impact, which matters if you are on a teaching-focused track where demonstrating reach is part of your promotion case.

 5.2.1 Why LinkedIn for OER?

-OER repositories are essential for hosting and discoverability, but they are passive.
+OER repositories are important for hosting and findability, but they are passive.
 People have to find your resources through search or browsing.
 LinkedIn lets you actively push resources to people who might use them.

 5.2.2 Licensing your resources